 One of the critical visualisations provided by the application is HGIS.
 Users can visualise the information in the SHM spatially using Satellite View and OpenStreetMaps, and both spatial visualisations serve different purposes.
 Users can also use their existing geographical knowledge to search for sections of SHM using these applications.

 Figure 2 showcases the sections of SHM visualised on Sattelite view, an Earth Viewer System.
-Sattelite view gives high-resolution images of the Earth through photography and scanning, providing a realistic representation of the Earth (Liu, Xue, Cheong, Vu, Nanetti 2021).
+Satellite view gives high-resolution images of the Earth through photography and scanning, providing a realistic representation of the Earth (Liu, Xue, Cheong, Vu, Nanetti 2021).
 This visualisation allows users to understand the source spatially.
 Additionally, users could search for sections using a location search.
 As Sattelite renders a 3D representation of the Earth using satellite images, users could view the physical environment of the region reference in the text, aiding better understanding.
-Archaeologists have noted the Sattelite view’s ability to assist prospection and mapping in supporting spatial-temporal analysis (Bitelli 2012).
+Archaeologists have noted the Satellite view’s ability to assist prospection and mapping in supporting spatial-temporal analysis (Bitelli 2012).
 The satellite view function could aid archaeologists as it allows archaeologists to identify the anthropic activity markers for archaeological sites before heading down for fieldwork (Goncharov, Karelin, Mednikov, Nasyrov 2016).
 As such, a use case of our application would be to help archaeologists scout archaeological sites referenced in SHM.

 Figure 3 showcases the sections of SHM visualised on OpenStreetMap.
 Unlike Satellite view, OpenStreetMap is a conventional GIS application that showcases the city layout in flat Map format produced through user-generated street maps that can be freely editable (Liu, Xue, Cheong, Vu, Nanetti 2021).
 This application gives users a flat representation of Earth, presenting administrative districts and modern borders, which would benefit specific research questions.